bszek213/ml_mlb/README.md

 Machine learning that predicts the outcomes of any MLB game.
 Data are from 2018 - 2022 seasons.
 Current accuracy on test data:
-- mean running average of 2 and 3 games have a test accuracy of 70%
+- mean running average of 5 games has a test accuracy of 70%
-- median running average of 2 games has a test accuracy of 66.6%
+- median running average of 2 games has a test accuracy of 73%

 ## Usage